drsimonturega/Exploratory-Data-Analysis---Customer-Loans-in-Finance/README.md

 There are customers who are currently behind with their loan payments.
 This subset, 1.75% of customers represent a risk to company revenue.
 I calculate the percentage of users in this bracket currently represent, the total amount of customers in this bracket and how much loss the company would incur if their status was changed to **Charged Off**. presenting these possible losses as both percentages and monetary values.

 #### Indicators of loss
 To analyse the indicators of loss, the data was visualised the to highlight possible indicators that a customer will not be able to pay the loan.
 Columns which might be indicators against customers who have already stopped paying and customers who are currently behind on payments were visualised.
 The selected columns were moved to a new dfs one for late and one for gone (**Charged Off** or **Default**), calculations in Pandas to produce a dfs containing a percentage score per category for both the late loans and the gone loans.
 A SQL type merge was run using pandas merging both df to give a single df to allowing the comparison of scores for all categories.
-The data collected in the project is design for further analysis and the development of predictive models, the first step towards this is to produce a scatter plot and a place holder linear regression lone, the export the data as a *.csv file for analysis and modelling.
+The data collected in the project is design for further analysis and the development of predictive models, the first step towards this is to produce a scatter plot and a place holder linear regression lone, the export the data as a *.csv file for analysis and modelling. add class, code overivew and cool code

 ![Alt](/merge.png "SQL type merge in Pandas")